Fenway Park

 Boston, Massachusetts | C.1912

-In 1911, Red Sox owner John I. Taylor was looking for locations to build a new ballpark.
+In 1911, John I. Taylor was looking for locations to build a new ballpark for his baseball team, the Boston Red Sox.
 Later that year, his father purchased more than 365,000 sq feet (33,900 sq meters) of land in the neighborhood of Fenway-Kenmore.
-Taylor called the stadium “Fenway Park,” and while he claimed the name was inspired by the location, some suggested it promoted his family’s company, Fenway Realty.
+Naming the stadium “Fenway Park,” Taylor claimed the name was inspired by the location, though some suggested it promoted his family’s company, Fenway Realty.
+Regardless of its namesake, the oldest stadium in Major League Baseball was born.

-The first baseball game at the stadium was played on April 9, 1912.
-But prior to that, Boston was a dominant team in the newly created Major League, defeating the Pittsburgh Pirates in the first World Series in 1903 and winning four more championships by 1918.
+The first baseball game at Fenway was played on April 9, 1912.
+This was during a time when Boston was a dominant team in the newly created Major League, defeating the Pittsburgh Pirates in the first World Series in 1903 and winning four more championships by 1918.

 Due to the park’s age and constrained location, it has been renovated and expanded many times.
-This has resulted in some quirky features, including the 37.167 foot (11.329 m) left field wall in the park nicknamed, “The Green Monster.”
+This has resulted in some quirky features, including the 37.167-foot (11.329 m) left field wall in the park, nicknamed “The Green Monster.”
+Depending on which team is batting, it can be viewed as a friendly monster to the home crowd.

-April 20, 2012 marked the park’s centennial, and the following month it was added to the National Register of Historic Places.
-Today, Fenway Park is a pending Boston Landmark and one of the most well-known sports venues in the world.
+April 20, 2012 marked the park’s centennial, and the following month, it was added to the National Register of Historic Places.
+One of the most well-known sports venues in the world, it’s thankfully now longer cursed.
+Wearing Yankees jerseys within its walls is a practice still frowned upon.

 Create an account to comment!
 Login/Sign Up.